Professional Recognition Awards

 This award was created in 2000 to honor and recognize Dr. Daniel Thursz for his achievements as former Dean of the University of Maryland School of Social Work and co-founder of the Darrell D. Friedman Institute for Professional Development (formerly BIJCS).
 He also had served as former Executive Vice President of B’nai B’rith International.

-This award pays tribute to the invaluable contributions individual who has worked in the field of Jewish communal service for at least 20 years and is currently serving the greater Baltimore community.
+This award pays tribute to the invaluable contributions of an individual who has worked in the field of Jewish communal service for at least 20 years and is currently serving the greater Baltimore community.
 The individual has demonstrated leadership, exemplary professional skills, and a lifelong commitment to the field.

 Outstanding Jewish Communal Professional Award

-This award recognizes mid-level career professionals with exceptional promise and commitment to a career in Jewish communal service with at least five years of experience.
+This award recognizes mid-level professionals with exceptional promise and commitment to a career in Jewish communal service with at least five years of experience.
 The recipient, a Jewish communal professional employed in the field of Jewish communal service at least 20 hours per week at the time of nomination and whose organization serves the greater Baltimore community, will be awarded a $1,500 grant to subsidize his/her participation in a professional development opportunity.